 Why is my Macbook screen flickering?

-The Macbook flickering screen issues are actually quite common.
-The majority of the MacBook users state that not only does it affect them from navigating or using the terminal but it affects the graphics, making it almost impossible to use.
+The Macbook flickering screen issues are quite common.
+The majority of MacBook users state that not only does it affect them from navigating or using the terminal but it affects the graphics, making it almost impossible to use.
 Some users have also noticed their MacBook screen flickering after an update.

 Most of the time it’s a software issue.
 Specifically, compatibility issues between the macOS and the graphics processing unit.
 This usually happens when you haven’t updated the OS in a while.
 This flickering can appear on both retina and non-retina screens.
 The best solution is to simply update the macOS.